databricks/databricks-sdk-py/docs/workspace/jobs.rst

           `email_notifications` and `webhook_notifications` for this job.
         :param parameters: List[:class:`JobParameterDefinition`] (optional)
           Job-level parameter definitions
+        :param queue: :class:`QueueSettings` (optional)
+          The queue settings of the job.
         :param run_as: :class:`JobRunAs` (optional)
           Write-only setting, available only in Create/Update/Reset and Submit calls.
 Specifies the user or service principal that the job runs as.
 If not specified, the job runs as the user who created the